Vyral/brett-jennings-recruiting/_podcasts/building-a-400m-purpose-driven-real-estate-team.md

 About Ibrahim Hussein

 Ibrahim Hussein is the Founder of Affinity Real Estate, where he prioritizes long-term relationships over mere transactions.
 His journey started in Egypt, where his education and career as a lawyer honed his analytical thinking and negotiation skills.
-He's all about ensuring fair deals and goes above and beyond to make his clients' experiences smooth and satisfying.
+He’s all about ensuring fair deals and goes above and beyond to make his clients’ experiences smooth and satisfying.

 {% include pullquote.html %}